Ready to Retire

 Congratulations!
 You have reached an important milestone— retirement.

 As you embark on this exciting time, SCERS is here to help you.
+The forms you will need to retire are located in our Planning for Retirement section.

 Within 90 days prior to your planned retirement date, you should make an appointment with SCERS staff and consider discussing your plans with your employer.
-The benefits provided by SCERS are not automatic, and must be applied for in every case.
+The benefits provided by SCERS are not automatic and must be applied for in every case.

 As you plan for retirement, keep these things in mind: